Rashandeep/first-c-program---KBC/README.md

 # first-c-program---KBC

-This is the simple C prgram to plat KBC
+This is the simple C program to play KBC